travis-ci/docs-travis-ci-com/user/getting-started.md

    > Travis only runs builds on the commits you push *after* you've enabled the repository in Travis CI.

 5. Check the [build status](https://travis-ci.org/repositories) page to see if your build passes or fails, according to the return status of the build command.
-The previous example will have three jobs, which can pass or fail independently.

 ## Selecting a programming language